• Skip to content

 Flatulence in babies and children is gas from your child’s digestive system leaving their body through their bottom.
 It’s also called passing wind, farting – and many other things as well!

-Flatulence can happen when you eat foods that are high in fibre like beans or carbonated (fizzy) drinks.
-Wind can also be caused by swallowing air – for example, your child might get gassy when sucking on an empty bottle, or when they cry.
+Flatulence can happen when you eat foods that are high in fibre like beans or you drink carbonated (fizzy) drinks.
+Wind can also be caused by swallowing air.
+For example, your child might get gassy when they suck on an empty bottle or cry a lot.

 Your child might also have more gas in their body if they have constipation or diarrhoea.